getsentry/zentry/README.md

 Build by [Anton Pirker](https://github.com/antonpirker) during Sentry Hackweek 2024.

+## Prerequisites

+- You need to have Python installed (It was tested with Python 3.12)
+- Access to a running Redis server.

 ## Configure

 The app excepts the following environment variables to be set:

+- `ZENTRY_REDIS_URL`

+    An URL to a Redis server.
+This is used for caching HTTP requests made to the Sentry API.

+    Default: `"redis://localhost:6379"`

 - `SENTRY_API_AUTH_TOKEN`